How to budget in 2019

 If you are in debt to your current supplier and wish to switch, you’ll need to be aware that the money owed will not go away.
 You will be able to switch if you have been in debt to your current supplier for 28 days or less, and they will just add this amount owed to your final bill.
 If you want to find out more about switching whilst in debt, take a look at the advice available from Citizen’s Advice.

 That’s a wrap!
 Hopefully, you’ve been inspired to keep an eye out for a bargain and save money in 2019.
 None of us knows what will happen, as Brexit rumbles on, but we can all play our part in helping to keep our own finances in order.
+If you’d like to take a look at our downloadable budget guide, get it here.

 If you find you are having problems with budgeting and managing any existing debts you have, you can get immediate debt help online or get in touch with one of our helpful advisers on 0800 280 2816.
 Our team are happy to help and offer free and confidential advice about money worries.